Roots For Ritchie Campaign: Grow With Us

 Design Highlights:

-Net zero means minimal operating costs and does not require natural gas.
+Carbon zero means minimal operating without the need of natural gas.

-Final floor layout has 3 spaces for programs and social gatherings.
-Two can combine for a 300 person event..
+Final floor layout has three spaces for programs and social gatherings.
+Two of the spaces can combine for a ~275 person event.

 Project Phases & Milestones